 The trouble with the loyalty card customer-intimacy tool, however, is that it doesn’t address the important question of who is NOT buying.
 With your current facilities and offerings, you may be missing out on potentially valuable customers.
 This is again the job of data metrics firms who can provide you with detailed neighborhood profiles, which you can then compare against your customers’ buying patterns to see who you are missing.
 Be forewarned, however, that the truth can get ugly.
 Many a marketer has become painfully aware of missed customers, then is faced with a major capital spending decision.
 It’s much better to know about these missed customers, and spend the money to take action now, than to have a facility slowly become obsolete and operating with increasing losses.

-Make sure that a customer intimacy action plan is high on your priority list for 2002.
+Make sure that a customer intimacy action plan is high on your priority list for this year.
 Customer intimacy is the vital key to beating hypermarkets.